MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-best-practices.md

 Engagement Principles
 Adoption of low-code technologies like Power Virtual Agents can help customers envision and deliver quickly, with lower management and maintenance costs.
-Even with those benefits, it is beneficial to be clear on the reasons you are adopting this technology, and how it will show its value.
+Even with those benefits, it is beneficial to be clear on the reasons you're adopting this technology, and how it shows its value.
 Customers approaching a Power Virtual Agents project should align project delivery with their own company culture and objectives.
-However, there are some core principles that we see adopted again and again amongst successful PVA
+However, there are some core principles that we see adopted again and again amongst successful Power Virtual Agents
 projects:
 ## <center>Principles</center>